 If you are otherwise qualified for the program but need additional English language training you will be eligible for a Conditional Letter of Admission that will allow you to come and study English on our campus prior to beginning the LLM program.
 The ELS-Cincinnati Language Center is located at the University of Cincinnati and is one of the largest ELS centers in the U.S.

-Please begin your application to the UC Law LLM program as soon as possible.
+Please begin your application to Cincinnati Law's LLM program as soon as possible.
 It can take a long time to gather all of your relevant documents for submission to the credential evaluation agency, and if you are accepted you will also need sufficient time to procure a visa.
 This may take several months.
 We will evaluate your application as soon as we receive your documents and your credential evaluation report.
-There is currently no fee to apply to the UC Law LLM program.
+There is currently no fee to apply to our LLM program.
 Earlier applications receive priority on admission and scholarship decisions.
 Additional UC Law LLM application instructions are available here.
-You are strongly encouraged to submit all application materials by March 15, 2017.
+You are strongly encouraged to submit all application materials by March 15, 2018.

 Please contact us at email@example.com with any questions about our program or the application process.